Updated: 4 days ago

 All product links below lead to product listings on Amazon for your convenience.
 However, as an Amazon Associate, I do earn from qualifying purchases.
 I do not earn any commissions for recommending certain products, though.

-Which Suet Feeder is Worth the Money?
+Which Suet Feeder is Best?

 Let's cut straight to the fat here... pause for laughter...
 If you spend more than $5 on a suet feeder, you have been had.
 This recommendation is easy because there is nothing complicated about a cage that holds a chunk of fat.